minhvyha/Realm-of-Strikes-and-Spells-RSS/README.md

   - Tests include:
     - `testAttackDamage`: Validates regular attack damage calculation and health decrease.
     - `testSpecialAbility`: Validates special abilities for Warrior and Mage classes.

+### GameEnd Test
+- **GameEnd Class: **
+  - Manages the GUI components for the game-over screen.
+  - Includes methods to show, hide, and check visibility of the screen.

+- **GameEndTest Class:- **
+  - Contains unit tests for the GameEnd class.
+  - Verifies correct behaviour of the game-over screen under various scenarios, ensuring reliability and correctness of the game-end functionality.

 ## Class
 - **Example of class for character**